 Antoinette is an Information Technology Section Manager and an employee of the Internal Services Department assigned to the Department of Coroner as the Forensic Data Information Systems Manager.
-Ms. Tibbs managed daily computer operations and systems administration of the Coroner's automated systems and provided ICAN data.
-She held this position with the Coroner since 1990 and represented the Coroner on the ICAN Data Sharing Committee from 1992 until her retirement in 2000.
+Ms. Tibbs manages daily computer operations and systems administration of the Coroner's automated systems and provides ICAN data.
+She has held this position with the Coroner since 1990 and has represented the Coroner on the ICAN Data Sharing Committee since 1992.